actris/data-management-plan/DMP/initial-DMP.md

 ### 3.2.
 Accessible: Making data openly accessible [FAIR data]

-As a guding principle all ACTRIS data should be reable for both humans and machines using protocols that offer no limitations to access.
+As a guding principle all ACTRIS data should be readable for both humans and machines using protocols that offer no limitations to access.
 ACTRIS is organized as a distrbuted network of centralized repositories.
 The main access point to ACTRIS data will be through the [ACTRIS data portal](http://actris.nilu.no/), this will be a web portal that allows the user to search, analyse and download data produced within ACTRIS.
 Access to data and metadata should also be made possible by machine-to-machine interaction, enabling harvesting of metadata from the ACTRIS metadata catalog.
 Currently, machine-to-machine access of ACTRIS data varies between the different data repositories.

 The access protocol should be clearly discribed in the metadata.
 If direct access is limited due to size of data or sensitive data, a email, telephone number or similar to a contact person should then be included.
 The access protocol must be described in a easy to understand way in the metadata, both for humans and machines.